Country selection

 Appendix III (Form No. 9)

-The ECReg indicates an ethics committee (EC) may waive the requirement for written voluntary consent from research participants for research in emergency situations where the participant or the legal representative/guardian cannot voluntarily agree to participate in the study.
-The EC’s decision to waive the voluntary written consent requirement must consider the benefits and risks of the study to the participants, as well as measures to protect the rights and safety of the participants.
+The ECReg indicates an ethics committee (EC) may waive the requirement for voluntary consent from research participants if consent cannot be obtained from the participant or legal representative/guardian.
+The EC’s decision to waive the voluntary consent requirement must consider the benefits and risks of the study to participants, as well as measures to protect the rights and safety of participants.

 Vulnerable Populations